-Tattoos are not just for cosmetic and aesthetic reasons.
-Medical tattoos are tattoos that can serve a dual purpose, both for cosmetic and medical reasons.
+What is medical tattooing?
+Medical tattoos are not just for cosmetic and aesthetic reasons.
+Medical tattooing is a procedure that creates tattoos that are able to serve a dual purpose, both for cosmetic and medical reasons.
 They can be used instead of an alert bracelet for a patient who has a serious medical condition.
 Many patients choose them because they are a way to ensure that the information health professionals need is always on you, and unlike bracelets, they are not uncomfortable and do not carry the risk of loss.

 What Procedures Come Under Medical Tattooing?

 A tattoo to alert healthcare professionals to a patient’s condition is one of the most common types of medical tattoo.
 However, there are other procedures that fall under this umbrella.
 In some breast cancer treatments that involve radiation, for example, tattoos are used as a guide for where the radiation should be administered, which prevents the markings from coming off between treatments.

 Medical tattoos are also often used after a mastectomy, to restore the look of the natural breast with a tattooed areola, for example.
 They can also be used to fix skin pigment issues due to the surgery, and many types of scars can be covered up using a medical tattoo.